mutl3y/prtg_client_uitil/README.md

 Tested with PRTG Version 19.3.51.2722
 XMR-Stak Version 2.10.4

-Place binary in PRTG folder (this may be different on your install)
+Place binary in PRTG folder on monitored host (this may be different on your install)
 - Windows: C:\Program Files (x86)\PRTG Network Monitor\Custom Sensors\EXEXML
 - Linux: /var/prtg/scriptsxml